esy/esy/docs/using-dev-sources-workflow.md

 The same workflow is supported for opam packages.

-One can use an unreleased opam packages by specifying its development repository.
-The only different is that one should also specify an opam package name.
+One can use an unreleased opam package by specifying its development repository.
+The only difference is that one should also specify an opam package name.

 Example: